tdwg/bdq/tg2/_review/docs/tutorial/index.md

 See Also:
 * [Diagram of Test Concepts](../guide/implementers/index.md#3-compliant-implementation-normative) in the implementers guide.
-* [Example RDF for a test](../index.md#24-example-rdf-non-normative) in the bdqtest: landing page.
+* [Example RDF for a test](../bdqtest/index.md#24-example-rdf-non-normative) in the bdqtest: landing page (VALIDATION_COUNTRYCODE_STANDARD in an RDF/XML serialization).
-* [Example RDF for a test](../guide/bdqffdq/index.md#36-example-representation-of-a-bdq-test-non-normative) in the bdqffdq: ontology guide.
+* [Example RDF for a test](../guide/bdqffdq/index.md#36-example-representation-of-a-bdq-test-non-normative) in the bdqffdq: ontology guide (VALIDATION_COUNTRY_FOUND in a Turtle serialization).

 #### 4.10.2 Summary of the Test Definition